-With a tight race between Amaury Pierron and re-crowned world champion Loic Bruni brewing, and Tracey Hannah being pursued by late-charging Marine Cabirou, World Cup finals was all set for a good old fashioned showdown.
+With a tight race between Amaury Pierron and re-crowned world champion Loic Bruni brewing, and Tracey Hannah being pursued by late-charging Marine Cabirou, World Cup finals were all set for a good old fashioned showdown.

 Add in an entirely unknown venue in Showshoe, West Virginia, and the stage was set for possibly the most exciting race of the year.

-Racers and fans barely had time, less than seven days from Sunday’s race in Mont-Saite-Anne to Saturday’s finals in Snowhshoe to catch their breath before the final round of World Cup racing.
+Racers and fans barely had time, less than seven days from Sunday’s race in Mont-Sainte-Anne to Saturday’s finals in Snowhshoe to catch their breath before the final round of World Cup racing.
 Riders, exhausted from a long season, had to face down a long and physically demanding Snowshoe track.

 So, who came out on top?
 In both races, it came down to the wire.

 Tracey Hannah (Polygon UR) came into West Virginia with a narrow lead over Marine Cabirou (Scott Factory Downhill).
-The French woman had won the last couple rounds, and was closing in hard on Hannah’s lead.
+The French woman had won the last couple rounds and was closing in hard on Hannah’s lead.

 A recently returned from injury Tahnée Seagrave (Transition Muc-Off) was the first to push a fast time, until new world champion Myriam Nicole (Commencal Vallnord0 came down.
-Despite picking a couple safe lines to save her foot, still not 100% after missing most of the season due to injury, Nicole took over the hot seat.
+Despite picking a couple of safe lines to save her foot, still not 100% after missing most of the season due to injury, Nicole took over the hot seat.
 Just two riders remained.
 Marine Cabirou, winner of the last two world cups, and series leader Tracey Hannah.

-Cabirou was fast at the top, but had fallen behind Nicole by the mid point of her run.
+Cabirou was fast at the top, but had fallen behind Nicole by the midpoint of her run.
 Then Cabirou jumped a long triple that most of the riders had avoided, and the momentum carried her across the line nearly two seconds ahead of Nicole.
 With Cabirou in the hot seat, the pressure was now on Hannah.
 She needed to pull off a top-six finish to keep her overall title.

 Hannah started aggressive, hitting the larger jumps on course to take an early lead.
 Getting held up in the rocks midway down, the Australian had dropped to fourth.
-At the next split, Hannah was back to fifth, and looking in danger of losing the title in the final race of the year.
+At the next split, Hannah was back to fifth and looking in danger of losing the title in the final race of the year.

 Hannah crossed the line fifth.
 Cabirou wins her third straight World Cup downhill.
 Hannah, captures the World Cup title.
 Just 30 points ahead of Cabirou, she becomes first for an Australian woman to win the overall.
 Italy’s Veronika Widmann finishes third in the series, 666 points behind Hannah.